-"50th Meeting: the first interdisciplinary Nobel Laureates Meeting in Lindau"
+"50th Meeting: the first interdisciplinary Nobel Laureate Meeting in Lindau"

-Nobel Laureates and young scientific talents in physiology or medicine, chemistry and physics came together in Lindau for the first interdisciplinary exchange.
+Nobel Laureates and young scientific talents in physiology or medicine, chemistry and physics converged in Lindau for the first interdisciplinary exchange.

 "Establishment of the Foundation Lindau Nobelprizewinners Meetings at Lake Constance"

-Established upon the initiative of 50 Nobel Laureates, the Bernadotte family and the Council, the Foundation has, under Chairman Professor Wolfgang Schürer, enabled the Meetings to develop to a new level in terms of both concept and content over the ensuing years and has secured their fi nancial basis for the future.
+The Foundation was established upon the initiative of 50 Nobel Laureates, the Bernadotte family and the Council.
+Under Chairman Professor Wolfgang Schürer, the meetings have over the ensuing years developed to a new level in terms of both concept and content as the Foundation has secured their financial basis for the future.

-The Founders Assembly of the Foundation has expanded over time to include 247 Nobel Laureates in 2011.
-The Honorary Senate serves as a consultative body to the Board of the Foundation and brings together well-known personages from science, business and politics, among them the EU Commission President José Manuel Barroso, German Chancellor Dr. Angela Merkel, Prof. Dr. Dr. h.c.
+The Founders Assembly of the Foundation has expanded over time to include 264 Nobel Laureates by 2013.
+The Honorary Senate serves as a consultative body to the Board of the Foundation and brings together well-known personalities from science, business and politics, among them the EU Commission President José Manuel Barroso, German Chancellor Dr. Angela Merkel, Prof. Dr. Dr. h.c.
 Henning Kagermann (acatech), Prof. Dr. Dr. h.c.
-Ernst-Ludwig Winnacker (European Research Council) and William H. Gates III.
+Ernst-Ludwig Winnacker (Human Frontier Science Program) and William H. Gates III (Bill & Melinda Gates Foundation.